-Backlog reflects the amount of revenue we expect to realize upon the shipment of customer orders for our products that are not yet complete or for which work has not yet begun.
-Our sales backlog as of December 31, 2021 was approximately \$22.8 million, as compared to \$12.7 million as of December 31, 2020.
-During the year ended December 31, 2021, the Company experienced a surge in orders for its e-Bloc power system of almost \$13 million.
-This was the primary driver of the 80% increase in the Company's year over year ending backlog.
+Backlog reflects the amount of revenue we expect to realize upon the shipment of customer orders for our products that are not yet complete or for which work has not yet begun or been completed.
+Our sales backlog as of December 31, 2022 was approximately \$37.2 million, as compared to \$22.8 million as of December 31, 2021.
+During the year ended December 31, 2022, the Company experienced a surge in orders for its E-Bloc power system which was the primary driver for the increase in the Company's year over year ending backlog.
 Orders included in our sales backlog are represented by customer purchase orders and contracts that we believe to be firm.